SaulMurillo1/IT-Security-Alert-Documentation-Example/README.md

 <h2>Description</h2>
-This project is shown as an example of the documentation that system/network administators may recieve when a security risk arises in their organization.
+This project is shown as an example of the documentation/notification that system or network administators may recieve when a security risk arises in their organization.
 The document includes sections such as a summary, details, products impacted, solution, and sources & additional reading links.
-Documentation such as this one is important to an organization for security reasons, and also may assist system/network administrators with providing valuable information regarding the resource that is impacted.
+Documentation such as this document, which I created, is important to an organization for security purposes and may also assist system/network administrators with providing valuable information regarding the resource that is impacted.
 <br />
 <br />
 <br />